-- 15. In accordance with CADP Rule 8.4.2, which was specifically referenced within the Notice of Charge, the CCES informed the Athlete on April 4, 2022, that should the Athlete take no further action to dispute the asserted violation within 20 days of receiving the letter he would be deemed to have waived his right to a hearing and thereby would accept the four (4) year period of ineligibility asserted by the CCES. - 16.
-A case file was opened with the Sport Resolution Centre of Canada (SDRCC) on April 4, 2022. - 17.
-On April 6, 2022, during an Administrative Call with the SDRCC, the Athlete who was ultimately reached by the SDRCC, indicated his intent to file the required paperwork to admit the violation and end the process.
-Despite his comments to the SDRCC, a signed Waiver of Hearing form was never submitted by the Athlete. - 18.
-On April 25, 2022, the CCES wrote to the Athlete and provided notice that, in order to avoid the provisions of CADP Rule 8.4.2, he must formally respond to the CCES's assertion of an anti-doping rule violation and either request a hearing or waive his right to a hearing. - 19.
-As no further action was taken by the Athlete to dispute the asserted violation by the April 25, 2022, deadline, the CCES relies on the provisions contained in CADP Rule 8.4.2.
+- 15. In accordance with CADP Rule 8.4.2, which was specifically referenced within the Notice of Charge, the CCES informed the Athlete on April 4, 2022, that should the Athlete take no further action to dispute the asserted violation within 20 days of receiving the letter she would be deemed to have waived her right to a hearing and thereby would accept the four (4) year period of ineligibility asserted by the CCES. - 16.
+On April 25, 2022, the CCES wrote to the Athlete and provided notice that, in order to avoid the provisions of CADP Rule 8.4.2, she must formally respond to the CCES' assertion of an ADRV and either request a hearing or waive her right to a hearing. - 17.
+As no further action was taken by the Athlete to dispute the asserted violation by the deadline of April 25, 2022, the CCES relies on the provisions contained in CADP Rule 8.4.2.
 Accordingly, effective April 25, 2022, by reason of the deemed Waiver, an ADRV has been confirmed against the Athlete for the presence of the identified prohibited and specified substances.
-In accordance with CADP Rules 7.4.1, 8.4.2, 10.2.1, and 10.13.2, the sanction for this violation is a four (4) year period of ineligibility, which commenced on April 4, 2022, and concludes on April 3, 2026.

-20. The CCES now considers this case closed.
+In accordance with CADP Rules 7.4.1, 8.4.2, 10.2.1, and 10.13.2, the sanction for this violation is a four (4) year period of ineligibility, which commenced on April 4, 2022 (the date the Athlete was provisionally suspended) and concludes on April 3, 2026. - 18.
+The CCES now considers this case closed.